awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

    + The destination IP address and destination port
    + The TCP sequence number

 1. Routes each individual TCP connection to a single target for the life of the connection\.
 The TCP connections from a client have different source ports and sequence numbers, and can be routed to different targets\.

-With **Classic Load Balancers**, the load balancer node that receives the request selects a registered instance using:
+With **Classic Load Balancers**, the load balancer node that receives the request selects a registered instance as follows:
-+ The round robin routing algorithm for TCP listeners
++ Uses the round robin routing algorithm for TCP listeners
-+ The least outstanding requests routing algorithm for HTTP and HTTPS listeners
++ Uses the least outstanding requests routing algorithm for HTTP and HTTPS listeners

 ### HTTP Connections<a name="http-connections"></a>